Ldavis36706/Building-a-Customer-Onboarding-App/README.md

 Lastly for this week, I started developing the first task performed by the DocumentLambdaFunction to download the .zip file from the bucket and extract its contents to start processing and validating the customer details.
 The DocumentLambdaFunction code shoud do the following:
 - <b>	Download the .zip file object from zipped/ prefix in the S3 bucket.</b> My code should know the .zip file name from the invocation event that I captured in the previous task.
 - <b>	Extract the .zip file into the /tmp directory in the Lambda function ephemeral storage. </b>
-- <b>	Upload the three extracted files to the unzipped/ prefix in the Documentbucket. </b> The individual unzipped files must be stored into a different prefix because they will be required later in the validation so my Lambda function can reference them for future use.
+- <b>	Upload the three extracted files to the unzipped/ prefix in the Documentbucket. </b>
-- <b>	Extract the app_uuid value from the file name. </b>I saved it into a variable named app_uuid.
-- <b>	Extract the unzipped selfie file object name in the unzipped/ prefix in the S3 bucket. </b>
-- <b> Extract the unzipped driver’s license file object name in the unzipped/ prefix in the S3 bucket. </b> The key should include the prefix, as well.
-- <b>	Extract the local details file name in the Lambda function. </b>